gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 You can buy very powerful standard size :term:`servos <Servo>` - just expect to pay more for them.

 Servo Spline
 ------------
 The output shaft of the :term:`servo <Servo>` is commonly called the **spline**.
-Most servos have industry standard 25 tooth spline (also known as F3); in particular, this is the spline used by REV Smart Servo and goBILDA Dual Mode servo.
+Most servos have industry standard 25 tooth spline (also known as F3); in particular, this is the spline used by REV Smart Servo and goBILDA Dual Mode servos.
 However, Hitec servos using 24 tooth spline are also very popular.

 .. attention::